Forge (software): API and webhooks

-In addition to the web user interface, it is common for a forge to provide a REST API with a documentation (GitHub, GitLab, Gitea, etc.) to enable interoperability with other products.
+In addition to the web user interface, it is common for a forge to provide a REST API with documentation (GitHub, GitLab, Gitea, etc.) to enable interoperability with other products.
 Forge users can also install webhooks to notify a third party online service when an event happens on their software project (for instance the webhook can be called when a new issue is created).

 Federation

 Federation and the associated protocol ActivityPub (introduced in 2018) allows forges to communicate with each other about their activities (for instance when issues are created or a commit is pushed).
 Although native federation support is sometime discussed or in progress it is not yet available.
 Third party projects emerged to bridge the gap such as a plugin for the pagure forge or a proxy supporting ActivityPub and translating it to REST API calls to the designated forge.

 Authentication

 There is no SSO that applications and users could rely on to authenticate with all forges.
 Instead it is common for a forge to support a number of authentication providers: if a user already has an account they can use it to authenticate on the forge and do not need to create a new account (for instance GitLab supports OAuth2 providers such as GitHub).
 Some forges can act as an authentication provider (for instance Gitea is an OAuth2 provider as well as GitLab).